X-Dragon 20W Review

 Multiple Device Charging Speed

 If you are planning to buy a large capacity panel mainly to charge multiple devices at once, the X-Dragon panel might not be the best option.
-In all other categories, it stood up to its competitors in terms of performance, but it lacked in its ability to deliver a full charge to multiple devices.
+In all other categories, it stood up to its competitors regarding performance, but it lacked in its ability to deliver a full charge to multiple devices.
 When plugged into one external battery, the X-Dragon charged it from 0 to 3% in 10 minutes.
-Then, once another battery was added, it was unable in increase the charge on either battery.
+Then, once another cell was added, it was unable to increase the charge on either battery.
 It also struggled to maintain a connection to both batteries and they both repeatedly disconnected and reconnected to the panel.
-This is definitely a detraction because a large benefit to the higher watt panels is their versatility and ability to charge many different devices simultaneously.
-The Anker Powerport 21 earned the highest score in this metric - a 9 out of 10 - with all other contenders earning 6 and lower.
+This is a detraction, as a significant benefit to the higher watt panels is their versatility and ability to charge many different devices simultaneously.
+The Anker Powerport 21 earned the highest score in this metric - a 9 out of 10 - while all other contenders scored 6 and lower.

 Weight & Portability

-Originally sold on Amazon for $120, the X-Dragon is on the upper end of the scale in terms of price.
-That being said, the panels are currently sold on Amazon for under $50, which is an exceptionally good deal.
+This panel has dropped in price significantly over the past couple years, now retailing for around $50 on Amazon, which is a terrific deal.
 It was difficult to find the panels sold directly from X-Dragon, so going through Amazon might be your only option.
-This is a red flag for warranty issues and returns, as it may be difficult to find a reliable source to return the product in case you aren't happy with it.
+This is a red flag for warranty issues and returns, as it may be difficult to find a reliable source to return the product if you aren't happy with it.
 With over 400 reviews on Amazon, though, this panel seems to be a consistently good option for a powerful, efficient panel.

 Overall, the X-Dragon performed well in all our metric categories and proved to be a great option for a high-efficiency panel.
 It really impressed us in its charging speed, beating out all 8 of the other panels in our race to charge an external battery.
 When tasked with charging two devices, the X-Dragon did not fare as well as its competitors, so if this is your main goal when purchasing a 20W panel, we suggest looking at either the Anker Powerport 21W or the PowerGreen 21W panel.
 It is also one of the heaviest panels we tested, which was another downside to this panel.
 Combined, these factors contributed to the panel coming up short on its overall score, but keep in mind it is still a worthy option for some.